What is NYSAWLA?

 How will schools receive the assessments?

-District designees will receive passwords to access the assessments in early June 2018.
-Assessments must be stored and kept secure until the day of administration: Monday, June 18, 2018.
+District designees will receive passwords to access the assessments in early June 2019.
+Assessments must be stored and kept secure until the day of administration, Monday, June 24, 2019.
 No teacher who will be administering the exam to his or her own students should see the assessment prior to the administration date.
 It is the district’s responsibility to appoint a staff member who does not have a vested interest in the outcome of the assessment to receive access to them and oversee their photocopying and proper storage.

-Is FLACS collecting data and if so, what kind?
+Is NYSAWLA collecting data and if so, what kind?

-FLACS has collected data regarding enrollment, passing and mastery rates via Google doc links.
-FLACS requests that all participating districts submit results via the Exam Portal (Data Submission) immediately following the scoring of the assessments.
+NYSAWLA has collected data regarding enrollment, passing and mastery rates via Google doc links.
+NYSAWLA requests that all participating districts submit results via the Exam Portal (Data Submission) immediately following the scoring of the assessments.
 Individual schools should not submit data separately.
 Instead, only ONE district representative (preferably the district’s designee) should submit data for all schools within the district collectively.

 How should schools handle the speaking part of the exams?

-The Test Guidelines and Samplers are posted on the FLACS website.
+The Test Guidelines and a new Speaking Task Practice Booklet are posted on the NYSAWLA website.
 Students taking Checkpoint A assessments will be awarded 0 (no credit), 1 point (minimal proficiency), or 2 points for each of the utterances for the three tasks.
 Students taking the Checkpoint B assessments will be awarded 0 (no credit), 1 point (minimal proficiency/Checkpoint A response), 2 points (Checkpoint B response) for the two tasks.
-As a reminder, administration of the Part 1 Speaking must begin after April 1, 2018.
+As a reminder, administration of the Part 1 Speaking must begin after April 1, 2019.

 What is the format of the exams?